Our Team

 They / Them

-Exhibitions and Project Assistant
+Exhibitions and Project Coordinator

 Ramudi “Ray” Samarasekera is Sri Lankan and part of the queer community.
-As the Exhibitions & Project Assistant, a position within the Work Learn Program, their work includes assisting the Project Manager with administration and logistics to support the Centre’s projects and exhibitions work.
+As the Exhibitions & Project Coordinator, a position within the Work Learn Program, their work includes assisting the Project Manager with administration and logistics to support the Centre’s projects and exhibitions work.

 Ray is a multidisciplinary artist whose art practice stems from profound moments of reflection, recollections, and resistance captured through their experience as part of the South Asian diaspora.
 They seek to understand a self without “place”/”place” without self.
 Ray is working towards a Bachelor in Fine Arts with a Major in Visual Art at UBC.